 - Covering any defaults in rent or bill payments.

-Tenants in Nevada are legally entitled to a rental property that is safe and habitable.
-This means that your rental property must meet the state’s basic structural, health, and safety standards.
-Tenants have two legal options if you fail to take care of important maintenance and provide them with a habitable rental.
+Under Nevada state law, tenants are legally entitled to a rental that is safe and habitable.
+This means that your rental must meet the state’s basic structural, health, and safety standards.
+Nevada tenants have two legal options if a landlord fails to take care of important maintenance and provide them with a habitable rental.

-Their first option is to withhold rent until you make the needed repairs.
-The second option is to repair the defects and then deduct the appropriate costs from their security deposits.
+A tenant's first option is to withhold rent payments.
+A Nevada tenant can withhold rent until you make the needed repairs.
+The second option is to repair the defects and then deduct the appropriate costs from the security deposit.

 6. Small Claims Lawsuits

-Conflicts, especially over security deposits, are usually common in the rental industry.
-Issues typically arise against landlords that withhold the deposit or fail to return it to their tenants.
-In Nevada, tenants have the right to sue their landlords for damages amounting up to $10,000.
+Tenancy conflicts, especially over a security deposit, are usually common in the rental industry.
+Issues typically arise against Nevada landlords that withhold the deposit or fail to return it to their tenants.
+Tenants have the right to sue their Nevada landlords for damages amounting up to $10,000.

 Disclaimer: This blog is only meant to be informational and isn’t a substitute for legal advice.
-If you need any more help, please consider hiring professional legal services from a qualified attorney based in Northern Nevada.
-You can also contact a professional property management company such as Evolve Nevada.
+If you need any more help with the landlord-tenant law or any other real estate law, please consider hiring professional legal services from a qualified attorney based in Northern Nevada.
+For more legal advice, contact Evolve Nevada.